 BGC LPUs Newmark LPUs

-Balance at December 31, 2022 110,347 9,351
+Balance at December 31, 2022 110,348 9,351

-Granted 9,690
+Granted 9,688 2

-Redeemed/exchanged units (48,218) (348)
+Redeemed/exchanged units (119,803) (448)

-Forfeited units (225)
+Forfeited units (233)

-Balance at June 30, 2023 71,594 9,003
+Balance at September 30, 2023 8,905

 The LPUs table above includes both regular and Preferred Units.
-The Preferred Units are not entitled to participate in partnership distributions other than with respect to the Preferred Distribution (see Note 2-"Limited Partnership Interests in BGC Holdings and Newmark Holdings" for further information on Preferred Units).
-Subsequent to the Spin-Off, there were remaining partners who hold limited partnership interests in BGC Holdings who are Newmark employees, and there are remaining partners who hold limited partnership interests in Newmark Holdings who are BGC employees.
-These limited partnership interests represent interests that were held prior to the Newmark IPO or were distributed in connection with the Separation.
-Following the Newmark IPO, employees of BGC and Newmark only receive limited partnership interests in BGC Holdings and Newmark Holdings, respectively.
-As a result of the Spin-Off, as the previous limited partnership interests in BGC Holdings held by Newmark employees and the existing limited partnership interests in Newmark Holdings held by BGC employees were/are exchanged/redeemed, the related capital is contributed to and from Cantor, respectively.
+Preferred Units are not entitled to participate in partnership distributions other than with respect to the Preferred Distribution (see Note 2-"Limited Partnership Interests in BGC Holdings and Newmark Holdings" for further information on Preferred Units).
+Subsequent to the Corporate Conversion, there are still BGC employees who hold limited partnership interests in Newmark Holdings.
+These limited partnership interests represent interests that were held prior to the Newmark IPO and were distributed in connection with the Separation.
+Following the Newmark IPO, employees of BGC and Newmark only received limited partnership interests in BGC Holdings and Newmark Holdings, respectively.
+As a result of the Spin-Off, as the previous limited partnership interests in BGC Holdings held by Newmark employees and the existing limited partnership interests in Newmark Holdings held by BGC employees were/are exchanged/redeemed, the related capital was contributed to and from Cantor, respectively.
 The compensation expenses under GAAP related to the limited partnership interests are based on the company where the partner is employed.
-Therefore, compensation expenses related to the limited partnership interests of both BGC and Newmark but held by a BGC employee are recognized by BGC.
-However, the BGC Holdings limited partnership interests held by Newmark employees are included in the Newmark share count.
+Therefore, compensation expenses related to the limited partnership interests of both BGC Holdings and Newmark Holdings that are held by BGC employees are recognized by BGC.
+The BGC Holdings limited partnership interests held by Newmark employees were included in the BGC share count and the Newmark Holdings limited partnership interests held by Newmark share count.
+There were no limited partnership interests in BGC Holdings remaining upon the completion of the Corporate Conversion, and therefore, there was no compensation expense related to limited partnership interest in BGC Holdings recognized by BGC for the three months ended September 30, 2023.

-A summary of the BGC Holdings and Newmark Holdings LPUs held by BGC employees is as follows (in thousands):
+A summary of the BGC Holdings and Newmark Holdings LPUs held by BGC employees as of September 30, 2023, is as follows (in thousands):

 BGC LPUs Newmark LPUs

-Regular Units 49,240 6,897
+Regular Units 6,831

-Preferred Units 22,354 2,106
+Preferred Units 2,074

-Balance at June 30, 2023 71,594 9,003
+Balance at September 30, 2023 8,905